APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: Introduction

-Crucially, this insight holds the promise of freeing substantial GPU memory, enabling larger batch sizes, improving GPU utilization, and boosting overall throughput, especially when GPU memory is constrained.
-However, translating this concept into practical, efficient systems presents significant hurdles.
-Achieving optimal performance with CPU-offloaded attention requires careful management of heterogeneous resources and precise scheduling to maximize parallelism—areas where existing approaches have encountered practical difficulties.
-These challenges highlight the need for sophisticated scheduling and resource management to fully realize the benefits of CPU-offloaded attention computation without introducing prohibitive costs or performance bottlenecks.
+This approach promises to free substantial GPU memory, enabling larger batch sizes, improving GPU utilization, and boosting overall throughput—particularly under tight memory constraints.
+Yet translating this concept into practical, efficient systems poses major hurdles.
+Achieving strong performance with CPU-offloaded attention requires careful coordination of heterogeneous resources and precise scheduling to maximize parallelism, areas where existing methods have faced practical difficulties.
+These challenges underscore the need for more advanced scheduling and resource management to fully realize the benefits of CPU-offloaded attention without incurring prohibitive costs or new bottlenecks.

-To address these challenges, we propose APEX, an LLM inference system that attempts to asynchronously overlap CPU and GPU calculations.
-Our primary contributions in APEX are: \begin{enumerate} \item We introduce an Asynchronous Overlap Execution mechanism that schedules CPU-computed attention results to hide CPU latency within unified GPU batches, eliminating batch splitting overheads. \item We develop a decision mechanism for Asymmetric Pipelining, guided by an empirically-derived inequality (Section~\ref{sec:analytical_model_for_scheduler}), to selectively apply the optimal CPU--GPU overlap strategy and maximize throughput. \item We integrate these ideas into a performance-model-driven scheduler that dynamically adapts to workload and hardware characteristics based on offline profiling, maximizing throughput under memory constraints.
+To address these challenges, we propose \textbf{APEX}, an LLM inference system designed to asynchronously overlap CPU and GPU computation.
+Our primary contributions are: \begin{enumerate} \item We introduce an \emph{Asynchronous Overlap Execution} mechanism that schedules CPU-based attention alongside GPU computation, reducing pipeline stalls while sustaining GPU utilization. \item We develop a decision mechanism guided by an empirically derived inequality (Section~\ref{sec:analytical_model_for_scheduler}) to selectively apply the optimal CPU--GPU overlap strategy and maximize throughput. \item We integrate these ideas into a performance-model-driven scheduler that adapts to workload and hardware characteristics based on offline profiling, delivering high throughput under memory constraints.

-\end{enumerate} By treating the CPU as an active compute tier in the LLM inference pipeline, APEX introduces a new systems-level abstraction for heterogeneous, memory-aware scheduling that directly addresses runtime orchestration and resource efficiency.
+\end{enumerate} By treating the CPU as an active compute tier in the inference pipeline, APEX establishes a new systems-level abstraction for heterogeneous, memory-aware scheduling that directly addresses runtime orchestration and resource efficiency.
 To our knowledge, APEX is the first system to enable fine-grained runtime CPU offloading without batch splitting, overcoming a key limitation of prior hybrid designs.

 Experiments on T4 and A10 GPUs show that APEX improves throughput by up to 96\% over vLLM and 72\% over NEO, while preserving latency.